kamon/plone-cheat-sheet/README.md

 | Local web analytics | https://github.com/collective/collective.behavior.localanalytics |
 | Multilingual content | https://github.com/plone/plone.multilingualbehavior |

-To find all packages on GitHub related to Dexterity behaviors: https://github.com/collective?query=behavior
+To find all related packages on GitHub: https://github.com/collective?query=behavior

 #### Policy settings for content types
 You can decide *if/how* your types are searchable.
 Make sure your search results are filtered, and do not show unrelevant stuff.
 See the _Search control panel_.